Actindo-AG/Documentation/DataHub/UserInterface/02b_Settings.md

 ![Create attribute set](/Assets/Screenshots/DataHub/Settings/AttributeSets/CreateAttributeSet.png "[Create attribute set]")

+**Create attribute set**

 - ![Back](/Assets/Icons/Back02.png "[Back]") (Back)
-  Click this button to close the *Create Attribute Set* view and return to the attribute set list.
+  Click this button to close the *Create attribute set* view and return to the attribute set list.
 All changes are rejected.

 - Language
   Click the drop-down list and select the language in which the *Name (Language)* and *Description (Language)* fields are displayed.
 The system languages *English (United States)* and *Deutsch (Deutschland)* are available in the drop-down list.
   [comment]: <> (Is that right? -> language question)

 - [SAVE]
-  Click this button to save the attribute set, close the *Create Attribute Set* view and return to the attribute set list.
+  Click this button to save the attribute set, close the *Create attribute set* view and return to the attribute set list.

 - *Name (Language)*
   Attribute set name in the selected language.